Board of Directors

 Administrative Committee, Budget and Finance Committee, Compensation Committee, Nominating Committee, Former Chair’s Council

-Provides direction and helps implement ACPA’s airport segment programs, including commercial airfields, Federal Aviation Administration (FAA), military airfields managed by the Tri-Services (U.S. Army Corps of Engineers, U.S. Air Force and U.S. Navy), and the consulting firms that do business in this area.
+Purpose: To provide direction and help implement ACPA’s airport segment programs, including commercial airfields, Federal Aviation Administration (FAA), military airfields managed by the Tri-Services (U.S. Army Corps of Engineers, U.S. Air Force and U.S. Navy), and the consulting firms involved in the design, construction, and rehabilitation of airport concrete pavements for military, commercial, and general aviation facilities.

-Develops comprehensive guidance on jointing concrete pavements for all applications covered by the Association (airports, highways, streets, roads, commercial/industrial facilities), and monitors the following important related issues: 1) joint durability pooled fund study, 2) seal/no seal group initiatives, 3) standardization of dowel baskets assemblies, and 4) emerging technologies, such as the potential for using composite or plate dowels.
+Purpose: To develop comprehensive guidance on jointing and sealing concrete pavements for all applications covered by the Association (airports, highways, streets, roads, commercial/industrial facilities), and to monitor the following important related issues: 1) joint durability, 2) Seal/No Seal group initiatives, 3) standardization of dowel baskets assemblies, 4) joint sealant reservoir cleaning for best sealant performance, and 5) emerging technologies, such as new dowel materials.

 Roller Compacted Concrete (RCC)

-Focuses on growing the acceptance and market of RCC through ACPA‐led technology transfer/education; promotional support; and technical support.
+Purpose: To grow the acceptance, market and quality of RCC through ACPA-led technology transfer/education; promotional support; technical support and member recognition.